antevens/boatcontrol/README.md

     The high current daughter board is designed for 2 layer 13oz (450um) copper.
     The non-latching daughter board is designed for 2 layer 6oz (200um) copper.
+    The non-existent current sensing daughter board .. will probably use 6oz The non-existent ESD optocoupler/isolator board .. will probably use 1oz

     Thicknesses of daughter boards can very as long as they are over 1mm